Codrux2200/BSQ/README.md

 *why -1 ??
 SHHUUUTTT DON'T ASK*

-To execute the program, do in a terminal where the repository folder on your pc:
+To execute the program, execute in a terminal opened at the repository folder on your pc:

 on linux or mac os:
 ```